fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 * In **ENEI.SessionsApps.WinPhone**

-Open the manifest file as describe in the figure 6-8 and figure 6-9:
+Open the manifest file as described in the figure 6-8 and figure 6-9:

 ![Figure 6-8: Defining Name in the manifest file](ImagesForGuides/figure-6-8.png)